moyerdestroyer/js-ai-ide/README.md

 # JavaScript AI IDE

-A browser-based JavaScript IDE with AI-powered code completion, built with React and Monaco Editor.
+A browser-based JavaScript IDE with AI-powered code completion courtesy of Transformer.js, built with React and Monaco Editor.

 ## Features